How to transfer a Stocks and Shares ISA

 Do you have to transfer all of your money?

-If you want to transfer money and investments from previous tax years, you can transfer as much as you like, either all of it, or just a part of it.
-Simply let your new ISA provider know how much you’d like to transfer (don't worry, they will ask this when you apply for the transfer).
+Just let your new provider know how much you'd like to transfer and they'll sort it for you (don't worry, they will ask this when you apply for the transfer).

 The best expert-managed Stocks & Shares ISAs